JohnFitzpatrick44/cellsociety_jcf44/src/README.md

-# cellsociety
+# Cell Society
 ## by Hemanth Yakkali, Jack Fitzpatrick, and Ryan Fu

-Put your source codes, resources, and property files here.
+Put your source code, resources, and property files here.